 Chef David suggests starting with antipasti since it can be prepared ahead of time and gives you the chance to enjoy your guests’ company.
 Find a large wooden cutting board and fill it with your favorite salty and creamy cheeses, a variety of salumi, and accompaniments such as Chianti Jelly and Marcona almonds.
 Your guests can mix and match the different pairings as they pour their first glasses of wine.
 Just keep an eye on everyone’s glasses as the night progresses and make sure they are never empty.

-We love pasts of all kinds.
+We love pasta of all kinds.
 Whether it’s rigatoni, linguine, or ravioli, bring it on.
 Give your guests a sampling of 3-4 different styles of pasta and sauces.
 Vary the shapes of your pasta and colors of your sauce to make them pop on your table.
-We recommend a Cacie e Pepe, a rigatoni with meat sauce, and a seasonal pasta like pesto.
+We recommend Cacio e Pepe, rigatoni with meat sauce, and a seasonal pasta gnocchi with pesto.
 Don’t be afraid if sauces mingle on the plate.
 You’ll find new flavor profiles with each unique bite.
-Check out the menus for Osteria Via Stato and il Porcellino for a little inspiration.
+Check out the menus at Osteria Via Stato and Il Porcellino for a little inspiration.

 Chef David shares few tips on how to best prepare pasta:

 - Cook al dente (a little underdone) in salted boiling water.